Dashboard-IN3/tecnico-energy-app/.adrs/0001-initial-tech-selection.md

 ### Vercel Platform

-1. **Lack of async computing**: A concern with Vercel is the absence of an asynchronous computing option, which can pose challenges when dealing with long-running or computationally intensive tasks that require non-blocking operations.
+1. **No Async Computing**: A concern with Vercel is the absence of an asynchronous computing option, which can pose challenges when dealing with long-running or computationally intensive tasks that require non-blocking operations.
 Vercel's architecture primarily focuses on serverless functions and static content hosting, making it less suitable for efficiently handling tasks such as background processing or parallel execution of large datasets.
 To address this limitation, alternative approaches include:

    1. Adding an asyncronous job queue from a third-party, wherein worker services would read from the queue and perform long-running tasks.
 This would come at the cost of added complexity and cost to the system.

-1. **Per-seat pricing**: Vercel's per-seat charge for organizations can create a disincentive for granting operational control to multiple individuals within the organization.
+1. **Per-Seat Pricing**: Vercel's per-seat charge for organizations can create a disincentive for granting operational control to multiple individuals within the organization.
 This pricing approach may discourage widespread access and collaboration, as each additional user comes with an associated cost.
 Limiting operational control to a smaller number of individuals can hinder agility, impede efficient decision-making, and limit the ability to delegate responsibilities effectively.

 ### Costs